In the ever-expanding world of digital currency, Ethereum is one of the most promising technologies on the market.

 To many, buying Ethereum means that you're putting money into one of the most powerful blockchain platforms in existence.
 And the potential for that platform is limitless...

-For investors who are still speculative, the Ethereum facts detailed in this exchange should help you in better understanding the technology and its potential.
+For wary investors, the Ethereum facts detailed in this exchange should help you in better understanding the technology and its potential.
 More importantly, it should help you in understanding the key differences between Ethereum and Bitcoin — one of the other leading digital currencies on the market...

 As a whole, digital currencies have a lot of selling points.
 Many digital currencies use blockchain technology and finite market caps.
 These digital currencies are hyperinflation-proof, free from big banks, and open to the individual.

-That being said, blockchain technology is certainly one of the key selling points behind digital currencies.
+That being said, blockchain technology is one of the key selling points behind digital currencies.

 Bitcoin was the first coin to ever operate on a blockchain network.
 Every transaction that takes place on Bitcoin's blockchain is recorded in a "block."
 This block is then attached to a long chain of blocks.

-In the case of Bitcoin, its blockchain is a public ledger.
-And what that means is anyone participating in the network can see the transactions taking place and the linked electronic signatures.
+Bitcoin’s blockchain is a public ledger, meaning anyone participating in the network can see the transactions and the linked electronic signatures.

-That being said, Bitcoin’s use of blockchain technology is fairly basic.
-Ethereum uses the technology differently, offering more promise to both developers and currency enthusiasts.
+Bitcoin’s use of blockchain technology is fairly basic.
+However, Ethereum’s use of the technology is different, offering greater promise to both developers and currency enthusiasts.

 Ethereum is written in Turing-complete code language.
-For a computer to be Turing complete, it must be capable of running any algorithm.
-Because of Turning-complete language, any script can run on Ethereum.
-Ethereum's blockchain records things far more rapidly than Bitcoin's — processing transactions in 12 seconds, as opposed to Bitcoin’s 20 minutes.
+For a computer to be Turing-complete, it must be capable of running any algorithm.
+Because of Turing-complete language, any script can run on Ethereum.
+Ethereum's blockchain records things far more rapidly than Bitcoin's, processing transactions in as little as 15 seconds to 5 minutes, as opposed to Bitcoin’s 10 minutes.
+That’s literally half the time.

 This makes Ethereum's blockchain the best network to support any business or program.
-Its ability to solve problems with accuracy and precision has no rival.
+Its ability to solve problems with accuracy and precision is unparalleled.

-Ethereum’s speed and ability to act as a platform for dapps has attracted the attention of dozens of companies, all of which are vying to be the first to use and potentially profit from Ethereum's blockchain.
+Ethereum’s speed and ability to act as a platform for dapps has attracted the attention of multiple companies, all of which are vying to hop on the crypto train and potentially profit from Ethereum's blockchain.

 One of the strongest pieces of evidence for Ethereum’s long-term prospects is the Enterprise Ethereum Alliance (EEA).

-In February 2017, multiple major companies — including dozens of Fortune 500s — decided to collaborate on furthering the Ethereum network technology, with the goal of incorporating it into their businesses.
-This group includes companies like Intel, Microsoft, JPMorgan, BP, and Thomson Reuters.
-Now in 2018, the EEA is over 200 members strong.
+In February 2017, many major companies — including dozens of Fortune 500 companies like Intel, Microsoft, J.P.
+Morgan, BP, and Thomson Reuters — collaborated to further the Ethereum network technology, with the goal of incorporating it into their businesses.
+Now in 2021, the EEA is approaching 500 members.

 These companies don’t take risks lightly.
-They have maneuvered their ways to the top through brilliant executive decisions and by continually developing business models.
+They have maneuvered their way to the top through brilliant executive decisions and by continually developing business models.

 These companies want Ethereum for dozens of reasons.
 They want the platform for its speed and efficiency, but they also want the Ethereum network for its ability to execute smart contracts.

-Ethereum’s creator, 23-year-old developer Vitalik Buterin, developed Ethereum to work with smart contracts.
+Ethereum’s creator, 27-year-old developer Vitalik Buterin, developed Ethereum to work with smart contracts.

 Before he created Ethereum, Buterin was heavily involved with Bitcoin and blockchain.
 He realized early on that Bitcoin’s inability to process smart contracts was a major shortcoming of the currency network.

-Ethereum’s network possesses something called an Ethereum Virtual Machine (EVM), which processes smart contracts and makes charges or decisions accordingly.
+Ethereum’s network possesses something called an Ethereum Virtual Machine (EVM), which processes smart contracts and makes charges and decisions accordingly.

-The EVM would rapidly speed up business processes and increase efficiency across the board.
+The EVM rapidly speeds up business processes and increases efficiency across the board.

-Every action that happens would receive the correct response immediately.
+Every action receives the correct response immediately.
 It doesn’t matter if it's a payment, transaction, demand, etc.

 And in the business world, efficiency is money.

-That's why you see so many trendsetters in the EEA.
+That's why you see so many trendsetters and big-name companies in the EEA.
 These companies have CEOs who have predicted trends time and time again.

 They know that by being an early mover and incorporating this kind of technology, they have positioned their companies for potential monumental growth down the road.